farsousa/farsousa/README.md

 # 👋 Hi, Welcome to my GitHub Profile

 ## :wink: About me
-- I'm Anderson, a great system developer .
+- I'm a great system developer .
 - I'm looking for opportunities and collaboration in projects related to Web Java Programming.
 - I’m currently learning Spring and VueJS Frameworks.
 - I’m looking to collaborate on a professional project as I've only been on academic projects.